soh09/Recipes-Dataset-Modeling/README.md

 - Interactions data
     1. Drop rows with nan in `review` column

+Much of the code used for this was from Part 1 of the project, which I have linked at the top.

 After data cleaning, the two dataframe looks like this.

 ```python